 If surface water supplies are reduced, diverters would likely increase groundwater pumping to help mitigate shortage and to meet their demands.
 Therefore, implementation of LSJR Alternatives 2, 3, and 4 also would be expected to affect the need for and costs of additional groundwater pumping by farm operators.
-Appendix G describes the groundwater pumping calculations in section G.2.1, Inputs from the WSE Model, and G.2.2, Methodology for Calculating Applied Water, and summarizes the groundwater pumping results in Tables G.3-3 and G.4-11.
+Appendix G describes the groundwater pumping cost calculations in section G.4.4, Groundwater Pumping Costs, G.2.1, Inputs from the WSE Model, and G.2.2, Methodology for Calculating Applied Water, and summarizes the groundwater pumping cost results in Tables G.3-3 and G.4-11.
 Potential economic impacts related to the costs of additional groundwater pumping are summarized below.